oracle/terraform-kubernetes-installer/README.md

 - More consistent naming of parameters to create_env.py.
 Parameter names are based on parameters from the current TF installer, but these could be made more consistent in general (for example, we have params starting with "k8s_worker" and others starting with "worker").
+- Create_env user interface could be made slicker if the user is prompted for certain parameters _conditionally_.
+For example, for master LB shape only when master LB specified.
 - Remove the few remaining cloud-init bits (such as for mounting block volumes), moving these to Ansible as well.
 - Remove the need for Terragrunt completely.